-ACT, SAT and PSAT Information
+ACT, SAT, PSAT, and AP Information

 Often the first question about the ACT and SAT that Counselors are asked is "Do I need to take both the ACT and the SAT?" or "Which test should I take?"
 The answer to the first is, no you don't need to take both because colleges accept either one; however, we might suggest that you take both because you might do better on one than the other.